I have to admit that, until sometime in 1999, I thought one needed a Windows or Unix or Linux system to connect with the Internet.

 Well, as we near the end of 2013, my earlier suspicion is being confirmed.
 YouTube seems to have eliminated all their .FLV talkie offerings at 640 x 480 resolution.
 In many cases, where this was the highest resolution offered for a video, what's left in the .FLV's place is an .MP4 640 x 480 VO together with an .MP4 AO.
 Fortunately, I have learned that both linux and DOS makes of FFMPEG are able to make a fine talkie from such a pair of files.

-The past year has also brought a lot of new obfuscations.
+The past year and a half also has brought a lot of new obfuscations.
 Too many to list here.
-YTCrack versions 0.16b, 0.21b, 0.24b, 0.27b, and now 0.28b have been released in an effort to keep up.
+YTCrack versions 0.16b, 0.21b, 0.24b, 0.27b, 0.28b, and now 0.33b have been released in an effort to keep up.
 YouTube's latest obfuscations demonstrate that they are able to play hard ball.
-But, so far, except in the case of their "vevo" videos, they have used their toughest obfuscations in a restrained and apparently random way.
-So that it remains practical to simply get another copy of YouTube's Web page, for a video, when an obfuscation that YTCrack version 0.28b can't handle turns up.
-Again, we can hope that YouTube won't be upping their pressure in this area.
+But, with the addition of YTConfig to the YTCrack v0.33b package, YTCrack is able to play ball right back!

 Read all about YTCrack and all the new YouTube developments only outlined above.
 This document contains a list of all of the 39 YouTube video types that I know of.
 The descriptions of the new video types contain AO, VO, or VOX "flags" to indicate which "videos" are Audio Only, Video Only, or Video Only eXperimental types.
 YTCrack's output file or document applies the same descriptions to the offered videos.